Coastal Carolina University: History

 A decade of growth saw the school add a third year in 1973 and a fourth in 1974.
 The first residence halls (currently "The Woods" residence halls) opened in 1987.
 By 1991, enrollment had grown to over 4,000 students, leading the Coastal Educational Foundation and Horry County Educational Commission to seek independent status for the school.
 A year later, the USC system's board of trustees lent its support to independent status for Coastal.
 On July 1, 1993, the school officially became an autonomous state institution under the name Coastal Carolina University, in a bill signed into law by South Carolina Governor Carroll Campbell on the steps of the Singleton Building.
 Ronald R. Ingle, the last chancellor of Coastal Carolina College, became the newly minted university's first president.
 The Coastal Carolina Chanticleers football team opened its inaugural game vs. Newberry College on Sept.
 6, 2003, in front of a crowd of more than 8,000 at the newly opened Brooks Stadium.
 In 2004, Coastal Carolina University celebrated its 50th anniversary; the same year, enrollment reached 7,000 students, and CCU opened the first phase of the University Place housing complex across S.C.
 544.

 Throughout the 2010s, the university experienced a building boom achieved as a result of a local 1-cent sales tax for education-related construction (the present Brittain Hall was originally dubbed "Penny Hall" in honor of the penny tax that helped fund its construction).
 In 2014, the university established its first doctoral degree program, in coastal and marine science systems science.
 In 2016, the Chanticleers baseball team won the College World Series, the first national title for the university.
 On July 1, 2016, the Coastal Carolina Chanticleers athletic programs officially joined the Sun Belt Conference.
 The following year, enrollment reached 10,600 students.

 Leadership

 In October 2020, Coastal Carolina University announced the appointment of Michael T. Benson as its third president and ninth leader.
 Benson began his tenure on January 1, 2021.
 He replaced David A. DeCenzo, who retired after serving for nearly 14 years as the university's president.
 On July 7, 2025, Benson was replaced by James J. Winebrake as the fourth president of the university.

-Rankings and Recognitions
+Rankings and recognitions

-U.S. News and World Report (South) 2025 Rankings:
+U.S. News & World Report (South) 2025 rankings: